 This major mineral is vital to activate the body’s main source of energy in the cells: ATP (adenosine triphosphate).
 Magnesium also works with calcium for muscle contraction and relaxation.

 Over 300 enzymes require magnesium in order to function.
-Magnesium is also needed for nerve impulses.
-For healthy teeth and bones, magnesium is needed to enable calcium to perform its structural role.
+That makes magnesium a pretty big deal!
+Magnesium is also needed to generate nerve impulses.
+For healthy teeth and bones, magnesium is needed to enable calcium to perform its structural role, ie the absorption of calcium into the bones to strengthen them.

 Magnesium is also one of the 4 electrolytes (the other 3 being potassium, sodium, chloride).
 Electrolytes are minerals which regulate fluid levels between the bloodstream and all the cells of the body, and an imbalance can be life-threatening.
 Correct blood volume and blood concentration has profound effects on your health.
 Electrolytes also enable nerve impulses to transmit around the body.
 When dissolved in water, the electrolytes conduct electricity.